UNBCTF/writeups/2021/DCTF/VerySecureSite/Grace_K.md

 [This website](https://md5hashing.net/hash/tiger128,4) decrypts the username hash value of `51c3f5f5d8a8830bc5d8b7ebcb5717df` to `admin`.
 It is unable to decrypt the password hash value of `0e132798983807237937411964085731`.

-[This website](https://www.whitehatsec.com/blog/magic-hashes/) explains that password hashes in PHP starting with 0e have "magic numbers".
+[This website](https://www.whitehatsec.com/blog/magic-hashes/) explains that hashes in PHP starting with `0e` have "magic numbers".
 The magic number for Tiger128,4 is `479763000`.

 Using the decrypted username and the "magic number" as the password, we can log in and get the flag `dctf{It's_magic._I_ain't_gotta_explain_shit.}`.